 @MAX SyncUp is a fully functional backup utility with all the standard features and then some:

 - Supports backup on FTP, SFTP, or WebDAV servers.

 - Supports Google Drive.

 - Restores single files or a whole system.

 - Convenient user interface.

 These are only some of the features you get with @Max SyncUp.
 The program is free for personal non-commercial use.
 The free version though having the restriction viz.
-1 backup or sync per profile, is enough for most regular user, because the profile can include an unlimited number of files.
+1 backup or sync per profile, is enough for most of the regular users, because the profile can include an unlimited number of files.
 All of the other functions are available in the free version.

 You can download it and get more information about this backup software on its home page.